CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 are evaluated immediately at the call site, but only have access to the environment scope that was present at their definition.

-Functions are introduced with the `fn` keyword.
-Following the keyword should be a **pattern**, indicating the expected positional and non-positional arguments.
+Functions are introduced with `fn`.
+Following the keyword should be a **pattern** expression, indicating the expected positional and non-positional arguments.
+Such expressions are similar to normal expressions, but for instance `:value` indicates the binding to _set_ in the environment rather _get_.
 Then, an arrow `->` followed by the body of the function is expected.
 Often this body will be a map/block (`{...}`), but it can be any expression.
-When called, the function argument pattern will be checked against the arguments and, if it matches, any bindings in the pattern will be present in the execution of the body.
+When called, the function argument pattern will be checked against the arguments and, if it matches, the body will be executed with the bindings from the pattern set.

 Let's make compiling and linking into functions: